Semperdecus/BNSClans/README.md

     Half data showing/loading (this is a database limit issue)

-    Some data not loaded correctly from the game server
+    Some data not loaded correctly from the game's F2 page

     Some special characters not recognized and replaced with ? (database)